xvnpw/ai-security-analyzer/README.md

 - [Anthropic](https://www.anthropic.com/) - Claude models.
 - [Google](https://ai.google.dev/) - Gemini models.

+## Roadmap

+- [ ] Check results from sec-docs and update prompts to get predictable results - especially for `--deep-analysis`
+- [ ] Verify prompts with OpenAI o1, o1-pro, etc. models via API - need to get access to them first ☹️
+- [ ] Add support for `--continue` that will continue in case of error - currently intermediate data is lost when error occurs
+- [ ] Think about how to handle images in markdown - currently they are not supported (maybe https://github.com/microsoft/markitdown 🤔)
+- [ ] Add support for structured output when it will be available in reasoning models

 ## Contributing

 Contributions are welcome!
 Please open issues and pull requests.
 Ensure that you follow the existing code style and include tests for new features.